SUMMIT (formerly Pre-School) – 60th Annual Campus Ministry Conference Sponsored by the Office of the University Chaplain and Campus Ministry

 New Track for Second Years Students

-This year we are adding an additional track for Second Year Students.
-There will be new activities designed especially for them!
+There is an additional track for Second Year Students.
+There are activities designed especially for them!

 More Information & Registration